crimx/retux/packages/retux/README.md

 Boilerplate action creators are those who do nothing but simply return an action like the example above.

 Boilerplate action creators are needed in JavaScript because Redux relies on `string` to distinguish action types.
-But to JavaScript compiler, `ACTION1` and `ACTION2` are no different, they are all `string`.
-So if you mistype `ACTION1` as `ACTION2`(and you will, according to Murphy's Law), no compile-time error is yelled.
+But to JavaScript compiler, `ACTION1` and `ACTION2` are no different - they are all `string`.
+So if you mistype `ACTION1` as `ACTION2`(and you will according to Murphy's Law), no compile-time error is yelled.
 But when the action is wrapped in a function whose name should you mistyped, the compiler/linter can now correctly catch the error.

 This is not the case with TypeScript in which we can declare actual `ACTION1` and `ACTION2` types to get TypeScript compile-time errors.